I received a Jury Summons what do I do now?

-When you are called for jury duty, you will receive a juror summons in the mail.
+When you are called for jury duty, you will receive a Juror Summons postcard in the mail.
+To fill out your eligibility information, visit the Jury Portal.

 - Be a citizen of the United States and of this state